-NOTES: Data are valid as of December 13, 2021, and are limited to evacuees who were employees as of August 1, 2021.
-Family members of employees who were not themselves employed by a U.S. Government agency are not included in this figure.
+NOTES: Data are valid as of January 31, 2022 and are limited to evacuees who were employees as of August 1, 2021.
+Family members of employees who themselves were not employed by a U.S. Government agency are not included in this figure.

-METHODOLOGY: The number of U.S. Government employees was provided by DOS based on a list of locally employed staff previously employed in Afghanistan who were evacuated.
-Locally employed staff may also be counted within other categories, including those for SIV holders; special immigrant applicants; and/or P-2 refugee referrals.
+METHODOLOGY: The number of U.S. Government employees was provided by DOS and is based on a list of locally employed staff previously employed in Afghanistan who were evacuated.
+Locally employed staff also may be counted within other categories, including those for SIV holders, special immigrant applicants, and/or P-2 refugee referrals.

-(vi) The number of Afghan evacuees who are employees of a U.S.-funded partner organization, media, or nonprofit organization: See "Notes" section below.
+(vi) The number of Afghan evacuees who are employees of a U.S.-funded partner organization, media, or nonprofit organization: See "NOTES" section below.

-NOTES: Afghan evacuees who are employees of a U.S.-funded partner organization, media, or nonprofit organization are eligible to be referred as P-2 refugee applicants discussed below.
-The specific number in this category cannot be identified; however, because P-2 processing was suspended for individuals evacuated from Afghanistan and processed as parolees.
+NOTES: Afghan evacuees who are employees of a U.S.-funded partner organization, media, or nonprofit organization are eligible to be referred to as the P-2 refugee applicants discussed below.
+The specific number in this category cannot be identified, however, because P-2 processing was suspended for individuals evacuated from Afghanistan and processed as parolees.
 See further discussion below.

-(vii) The number of Afghan evacuee Priority-1 refugee referrals: 1,941.
+(vii) The number of Afghan evacuee P-1 refugee referrals: 1,977.